Midcounties Co-operative: Co-operative Development

-In 2022 the Society made a pledge to support the creation of 50 new co-ops over five years.
+In 2022 the society made a pledge to support the creation of 50 new co-ops over five years.
 Partnering with Plunkett Foundation and Co-operative Futures, they have so far helped created 31 new co-ops and community businesses across their core trading area.
-The Society is also a founding member of Bright Future Co-operative, helping survivors of modern slavery find work.
+The society was also a founding member of Bright Future Co-operative, helping survivors of modern slavery find work.

+The Co-operative Party

+The following local party councils are funded by Midcounties Co-operative to organise political activity: